gubFS/pogo-blend/docs/custom_map_settings.rst

 Static Files
 ------------

 Here you can add a list of files you want to be added to the Custom Map folder.
-This could be if you have a .mdl or texture files that the add-on cannot generate, or maybe you want to add a txt file with a note or lore.
+This could be if you have .mdl or texture files that the add-on cannot generate, or maybe you want to add a txt file with a note or lore.